 The License Agreement, the Sublicense Agreement, and the SPA are being accounted for as one arrangement because they were entered into at or near the same time and negotiated in contemplation of one another.
-The Company evaluated the License Agreement and the Sublicense Agreement under ASC 606 and determined that the performance obligations under the agreements are (i) intellectual property with respect to its HeLa PCL and HEK293 transient transfection manufacturing technology platforms together with the initial technical assistance and technology transfer services, which are expected to be completed in the fourth quarter of 2021, and (ii) the transfer of any know-how and improvements after the completion of the initial technology transfer period ending March 2023.
+The Company evaluated the License Agreement and the Sublicense Agreement under ASC 606 and determined that the performance obligations under the agreements are (i) intellectual property with respect to its Pinnacle PCL Platform and HEK293 transient transfection manufacturing technology platform together with the initial technical assistance and technology transfer services, which was completed in the first quarter of 2022, and (ii) the transfer of any know-how and improvements after the completion of the initial technology transfer through the end of the three year technology transfer period ending March 2023.

-The Company determined that the total transaction price of the License Agreement was \$183.4 million which was comprised of the \$19.7 million premium from the SPA, the \$125.0 million upfront payment, the \$25.0 million in unconstrained milestone payments, \$8.0 million from the Sublicense Agreement, and the \$5.7 million estimated reimbursement amount for delivering the license and technology services.
-Total revenue recognized under the license agreement through March 31, 2021 is \$132.0 million.
+As of March 31, 2022, the Company has determined that the total transaction price of the License Agreement was \$183.3 million which was comprised of the \$19.7 million premium from the SPA, the \$125.0 million upfront payment, the \$25.0 million in unconstrained milestone payments, \$8.0 million from the Sublicense Agreement, and the \$5.6 million estimated reimbursement amount for delivering the license and technology services.
+Total revenue recognized under the license agreement through March 31, 2022 was \$177.5 million.

 The Company allocated the total transaction price to the two performance obligations on a relative stand-alone selling price basis.
-Revenue allocated to the intellectual property and the technology transfer services will be recognized over an initial period which is estimated to end in the fourth quarter of 2021, measuring the progress toward complete satisfaction of the individual performance obligation using an input measure.
-Revenue for know-how and improvements after the completion of technology transfer will be recognized on a straight-line basis over the remaining technology transfer period, which ends in March 2023, as it is expected that Daiichi Sankyo will receive and consume the benefits consistently throughout the period.
-The estimated period to complete the technology transfer services and the related milestones payments, if any, are subject to revised estimates which could be impacted by limitations or delays from the COVID-19 pandemic, successful scale-up of the manufacturing, and other changes that may impact timing.
+Revenue allocated to the intellectual property and the technology transfer services was recognized over an initial period which was completed during the first quarter of 2022, measuring the progress toward complete satisfaction of the individual performance obligation using an input measure.
+Revenue for know-how and improvements after the completion of technology transfer is being recognized on a straight-line basis over the remaining technology transfer period, which ends in March 2023, as it is expected that Daiichi Sankyo will receive and consume the benefits consistently throughout the period.
 Royalties from commercial sales will be accounted for as revenue upon achievement of such sales, assuming all other revenue recognition criteria are met.

-For the three months ended March 31, 2021 and 2020, the Company recognized \$42.8 million and none, respectively, in revenue related to this arrangement.
-Accordingly, the Company had recorded \$25.1 million as contract liabilities, net, as of March 31, 2021.
-The Company recorded an accounts receivable related to the above agreements of \$1.3 million as of March 31, 2021.
+The Company recognized \$3.2 million and \$42.8 million for the three months ended March 31, 2022 and 2021, respectively, in revenue related to this arrangement.
+Accordingly, the Company had recorded \$5.9 and \$9.1 million of contract liabilities, net, as of March 31, 2022 and December 31, 2021, respectively.
+The Company recorded an accounts receivable related to the above agreements of nil and \$0.1 million as of March 31, 2022 and December 31, 2021, respectively.